didats/DTYahooWeather/README.md

 # DTYahooWeather

-DTYahooWeather is a PHP class to get the weather condition based on your country name.
+DTYahooWeather is a PHP class to get the weather condition based on your country or city name.
 It uses Yahoo Weather APIs, and you no longer worry about getting the WOEID anymore, because it's already there.

 ## Contact
 [Blog site](http://didats.net)